matatk/agrip/ldl/tutorial.md

 Say you have two rooms, at different heights and you want to make a connection between them, in the form of a corridor with stairs in it.
 This is an example of how you might go about doing so.

-We have two rooms—"start" and "other" as ever.
+We have two rooms&mdash;"start" and "other" as ever.
 We will position "other" to the north of "start", also as ever.
 This time, though, we will place a corridor between the two.
 The corridor will be not very wide, quite long and quite tall so that it can accommodate the change in height from "start" to "other".

 As the corridor will be connecting "start" and "other" we'll give it the ID "start2other".
 This quickly identifies it as a corridor.
-Here is the map…
+Here is the map&hellip;

 ```xml
 <map name='tut11' style='base'>